The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A

 First, there is no sharp distinction between exponential and nonexponential $\sigma(T)$: For example, assume the ratio $\sigma(6\, {\rm K}) / \sigma(4.2\, {\rm K})$ amounts to 256, 16, 4, 2, 1.4, 1.2, 1.1, 1.05, 1.02, or 1.01.
 At which value could metallic behavior set in?

-Second, in its pure form, an exponential law such as Eq.\ (\ref{mer}) is an approximation and is valid only for $T \ll T_0$.
-However, as already pointed to in Subsect.\ II.B, $T_0(x)$ seems to vanish as the MIT is approached.
-This limiting behavior, which is very likely but not completely certain, has an important consequence: Consider $\sigma(T, x = {\rm const.})$ measurements down to some lowest experimentally accessible temperature, $T_{\rm lea}$.
-For each feasible value of $T_{\rm lea}$, there is an interval of $x$ adjacent to the MIT, where $T_0(x) < T_{\rm lea}$.
-For all samples belonging to this interval of $x$, it is impossible to observe an exponential decrease in $\sigma(T)$ by orders of magnitude although they are insulating, see Fig.\ 1 of Ref.\ \onlinecite{Moe.etal.99} and the explanation in its caption.
-Note that this argument holds regardless of the experimental technique used, for example for studies down to 4.2~K as well as for measurements in a dilution refrigerator.
-In more concise words: {\it Since the $T$ scale is set by $T_0$, it is very likely impossible to pass the MIT at low temperature}.
+Second, in its pure form, an exponential law such as Eq.\ (\ref{mer}) is usually only an approximation valid for $T \ll T_0$.
+However, as already pointed to in Subsection 2.2, $T_0(x)$ seems to vanish continuously as the MIT is approached.
+This limiting behavior, which is very likely but not completely certain, has an important consequence: Consider $\sigma(T, x = {\rm const.})$ measurements by means of some cryostat down to its lowest experimentally accessible temperature, $T_{\rm lea}$.
+Then, for any value of $T_{\rm lea}$, there is a finite interval of $x$ adjacent to the MIT within which $T_0(x)$ is smaller than $T_{\rm lea}$.
+Thus, for all samples belonging to this interval of $x$, it is impossible to observe an exponential decrease in $\sigma(T)$ by orders of magnitude using the specific cryostat although these samples are insulating.
+Compare Figure 1 of Ref.\ \onlinecite{Moe.etal.99} and the explanation in its caption.

+Note that the second argument holds regardless of the experimental technique used, for studies down to 4.2~K as well as for measurements in a dilution refrigerator.
+With respect to the continuous variation of the control parameter $x$, one can even state: {\it Since the $T$ scale is set by $T_0(x)$, it is very likely impossible to stay at low temperatures while passing the MIT.}